 Chef Richard Harber is a 1996 alumnus of the Academy of Culinary Arts.
+He also has a bachelor of science in hospitality management from IUP.
 His favorite part of running a kitchen is not just about the food, but mentoring the aspiring chefs who are working in his kitchen.

 Chef began his career with his externship at the Westin La Paloma Resort in Tucson, Arizona.
 He also worked for Canyon Ranch Resort in Tucson, Arizona, a property considered to be at the forefront of modern spa cuisine.

 Upon his return to Pittsburgh, Pennsylvania, Chef Harber continued his industry work experience at the Duquesne